-(c) The Commission shall establish a special staff of employees, hereinafter in this Act referred to as the "review staff," which shall consist of such legal, engineering, accounting, and other personnel as the Commission deems necessary.
+follows: (c) The Commission shall establish a special staff of employees, hereinafter in this Act referred to as the "review staff," which shall consist of such legal, engineering, accounting, and other personnel as the Commission deems necessary.
 The review staff shall be directly responsible to the Commission and shall not be made a part of any bureau or divisional organization of the Commission.
-Its work shall not be supervised or directed by any employee of the Commission other than a member of the review staff whom the Commission may designate as the head of such staff.
-The review staff shall perform no duties or functions other than to assist the Commission, in cases of adjudication (as defined in the Administrative Procedure Act) which have been designated for hearing, by preparing a summary of the evidence presented at any such hearing, by preparing, after an initial decision but prior to oral argument, a compilation of the facts material to the exceptions and replies thereto filed by the parties, and by preparing for the Commission or any member or members thereof, without recommendations and in accordance with specific directions from the Commission or such member or members, memoranda, opinions, decisions, and orders.
-The Commission shall not permit any employee who is not a member of the review staff to perform the duties and functions which any assistant or secretary appointed pursuant to section 4(f)(2) may perform for the commissioner by whom he was appointed.
+Its work shall not be supervised or directed by any employee of the Commission other than a member of the review staff

-(d)(1) Except as provided in section 409, the Commission may, when necessary to the proper functioning of the Commission and the prompt and orderly conduct of its business, by order assign or refer any portion of its work, business, or functions to an individual commissioner or commissioners or to a board composed of one or more employees of the Commission, or report made, or other action taken, pursuant to assignment or reference.
-Any order, decision, or report made, or other action taken, pursuant to may such order of assignment or reference shall, unless reviewed pursuant to paragraph (2), have the same force and effect, and shall be made, evidenced, and enforced in the same manner, as orders, decisions, reports, or other action of the Commission shall be passed upon by the Commission.
-If the Commission grants the application shall be passed upon by the Commission, report, or action, or may order a rehearing upon such order, decision, report, or action under section 108.
+COMMOUNICATIONS ACT OF THEST, AS AMEMORD 123 whom the Commission may designate as the head of such staff.
+The review staff shall perform no duties or functions other than to assist the Commission, in cases of adjudication (as defined in the Administrative Procedure Act) which have been designated for hearing, by preparing a summary of the evidence presented at any such hearing, by preparing, after an initial decision but prior to oral argument, a compilation of the facts material to the exceptions and replies thereto filed by the parties, and by preparing for the commission or any member or members thereof, without recommendations and in accordance with specific directions from the Commission or such member or members, memoranda, opinions, decisions, and orders.
+The Commission shall not permit any employee who is not a member of the review staff to perform the duties and functions which any assistant or secretary appointed. (d) (1) Except as provided in section 409, the Commission may, when necessary to the proper functioning of the Commission and the prompt and orderly conduct of its businesse, or outcommission, or refer any portied by each order of assignment or reference.
+Any order, decision, or reference shall, unless reviewed pursuant to paragraph (2), have the same force and effect, and shall be made, evidenced, and enforced in the same manner, as orders, decision, or reference of the Commission.
+(8) Any person aggrieved by any such order, decision, or report made, evidenced, and enforced in the same manner, accorder of assignment or reference and explication for the commission, or reference and enditions to the preview by the Commission.
+If the Commission, or reserves, decision, for eact of the Commission shall be maseed upon by the Commission.
+If the Commission, or action, or action, or the application of the commission shall be the secretary and seal of each and endividual commission, ereport, or action, the application shall be the secretary and seal of each of the Commission s